“Seeing how everyone benefits from the sessions makes it all worthwhile; horticulture is a great leveller and a marvellous therapeutic tool.”

 Please contact me at: anne@anneluder.co.uk

-I retired a few years back having been a part time lecturer Capel Manor College, Enfield specialising in therapeutic horticulture for severe physical disabilities.
+At the beginning of my horticultural career, I spent four years in charge of propagation at a nursery in Essex where we offered support, tutoring and a sense of purpose for those with disabilities.
+This led me to becoming a part time lecturer at Capel Manor College, Enfield, now retired, specialising in therapeutic horticulture for severe physical disabilities.
 I grew the provision of this therapy at the college.
-Today HT is finally being acknowledged for all the things that I and my fellow horticultural therapist’s knew years ago.
+Today HT is finally being acknowledged for all the things that I and my fellow horticultural therapist’s knew and practised years ago.

 Testimonials